Information About Various Materials And Techniques

 #8 x 3" 69

 #9 x 3 1/2" 57

 These numbers vary widely by manufacturer, and of course are very different for different types or sizes of screws.

 If you are installing screws near the ends or edges of the wood, or you want to make the installation process easier, a pilot hole may help.
-A chart of recommended pilot hole sizes is available at http://www.engineershandbook.com/Tables/woodscrewpilotholes.htm.
-The shank pilot hole is a clearance hole that the screw will drop through, and the pilot hole size will allow the threads to grab with minimal spreading force that causes splitting.
+A chart of recommended pilot hole sizes is available at https://www.boltdepot.com/fastener-information/Wood-Screws/Wood-Screw-Pilot-Hole-Size.aspx.
+You would probably be using straight bits.

 There are lots of types of nails available, and each has a particular application.
 The size of most nails is measured in pennies (originally the price per hundred, abbreviated d, the name comes from the British penny but the abbreviation comes from the Roman denarius).
 Common nails range from 2d (1" long) to 60d (6" long).
 Larger nails are called spikes, and are measured by inches.
 (There are no 9 inch nails except in the music business).
 For a given type and penny size (length), the diameter is normally defined, but there are some exceptions.